-In this guide I’m looking at the Best VPN extensions for Firefox.
+In this guide I’m looking at the leading VPN extensions for Firefox.
 If you’re confused by all the options, don’t have time to search around or just want pointing in the right direction, this guide is for you.

-VPN services are great but on their own, they can feel a little bulky.
+VPN services are great, but on their own, they can feel a little bulky.
 Often you won’t want to be using a fully-fledged VPN app that protects your entire connection but instead one that adds protection simply to your web-browsing.

-This is where VPN extensions have come in and while many are made for Chrome there is a good selection for Firefox too.
+This is where VPN extensions have come in and while many are made for Chrome, there is a good selection for Firefox too.

-Best VPN Extensions for Firefox
+Top 7 VPN extensions for Firefox

 ExpressVPN’s Firefox extension looks much the same as their full desktop app so if you’ve used that you won’t have any trouble navigating the extension.